sst/guide/_chapters/add-stripe-keys-to-config.md

 title: Add Stripe Keys to Config
 lang: en
 date: 2017-01-31 09:00:00
 description: We are going to use the Stripe React JS SDK in our Create React App.
 To do so, we are going to store our Stripe Publishable API Key in our React app config.
-We also need to include Stripe.js in our HTML page.
+We also need to include Stripe.js packages.
 ref: add-stripe-keys-to-config
 comments_id: add-stripe-keys-to-config/185
 ---